sharjeel3/weather-widget/README.md

 #### 1. Location feature

 I have added a location lookup using Google Maps JavaScript API.
-This is used to retrieve latitude and longitude points for selected input.
+This is used to retrieve latitude and longitude points for selected location.

 #### 2. Show 7 day forecast